smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

 • PieSwitcher pie menu added for Viewport Borders management.
+• New Commands:

+  • smo.Cleanup.RenameUVMapToDefaultSceneWise

-• smo.Cleanup.RenameUVMapToDefaultSceneWise added (Check for all Meshes in the current scene and rename their First UVMap (by Index = 0) to Modo/Preferences/Defaults/Application name.)
+    • (Check for all Meshes in the current scene and rename their First UVMap (by Index = 0) to Modo/Preferences/Defaults/Application name.)

 • Bugfix on OpenTrainingScene Command and Forms.
 • Bugfix Forms for Keymapping in GC Kit.
 • Bugfix on FullscreenMode command.